content-left-bg.png

 Supervisor qualifications

-• a registered teacher with appropriate instructor level qualification with Australian Sailing (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching windsurfing; or
+• a registered teacher with appropriate instructor level qualification with Australian Sailing (or equivalent demonstrated capability) and with competence (knowledge and skills) in teaching windsurfing

-• an adult supervisor, working under the direct supervision of a registered teacher, with appropriate senior instructor level qualification or current accrediation with Australian Sailing (or equivalent) and with competence (knowledge and skills) in teaching windsurfing.
+• an adult supervisor, working under the direct supervision of a registered teacher, with appropriate club coach qualification or current accreditation with Australian Sailing (or equivalent) and with competence (knowledge and skills) in teaching windsurfing.

-For power boating (if a power boat is being used), the adult supervisor is required to have all of the following:
+For power boating (if a power boat is being used), the adult supervisor is required to conform to the general safety obligations for personal watercraft prescribed by Maritime Safety Queensland and the power boating guideline and have:

 Facilities and equipment